karthikmacherla/rust-analyzer/editors/code/src/test_explorer/README.md

 Like the laziness is a big choice.
 When would you like to load how many tests?

-An obvious choice to to load all tests for all projects at the first time, then update the changed files.(this is what's used now)
+An obvious choice to to load all tests for all projects at the first time, then update the changed files.

 Another choice is only to load test cases laziness.
-Only when we open a file or click expand button of the case in test explorer, we load itself and its parents(if they are not loaded yet).
+Only when we open a file or click expand button of the case in test explorer, we load itself and its parents if they are not loaded yet. (this is what's used now, but this might introduce more bugs!
+Please submit an issue if you met it.)

 1. Where should user go when they click "open file" for test module, definition or the declaration?